What’s a Risk Assessment Matrix? And How to Build One in 4 Simple Steps

 The importance of risk assessments—why use a risk control matrix?

 Organizations of all sizes use a risk assessment matrix for three major reasons:

 A risk assessment matrix is a common tool used by organizations of all sizes for three major reasons:

 - To measure the size and scope of risk

 - To determine if they have the appropriate resources to minimize the risk

 - To triage and prioritize the list of risks in a legible, easy-to-read matrix

-Check out the example of a risk assessment matrix below.
-This example shows the balance between having enough information for a good analysis without requiring an excessive level of detail.
+Check out the example of a risk assessment matrix below, which shows the balance of having enough information for a good analysis without requiring an excessive level of detail.

 Get your PDF risk assessment matrix template!

-The risk assessment process may seem like an intimidating process.
+It may seem like an intimidating process when you think about how to write a risk assessment.
 But I’d like to offer a simplified view without a bunch of mathematical computations.